DaanMatch/Administrivia/_sources/shpg-1.md

 A data model is an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities.
 :::

-:::{admonition} What is a Data model?
+:::{admonition} What is a Database?
 :class: tip, dropdown
 A database is information that is set up for easy access, management and updating.
 :::